CxGarcia/tray/README.md

 ![cypress-tests](https://github.com/CxGarcia/tray/blob/main/readme-resources/cypress-tests.gif)

 ## Adding Another Step
-I have implemented another step in the form in the add-step branch to show how minimal is the code required to add another step using this implementation.
+I have implemented another step in the form in the `add-step` branch to show how minimal is the code required to add another step using this implementation.
+To see the implementation of the additional step, run `git checkout add-step`.

 # Why XState
 I am a big fan of Redux.
 However, I have wanted to use XState for a long time, and after some thought, I decided this test was a perfect use case for it, so I used it to implemented state management for the form.